Dr Claire de Motte is a Research Fellow in the Department of Social Work and Health.

-Claire also works alongside Dr Graham Bowpitt as part of the local evaluation team of a nationwide evaluation ‘Fulfilling Lives: Supporting people with multiple needs’ funded by the Big Lottery, working closely with peer researchers who have lived experience and men and women across Nottinghamshire with multiple and complex needs.
-Claire has also contributed to a number of evidence-based reports for the prison service and Nottinghamshire county council.
+Claire also works alongside Dr Graham Bowpitt as part of the local evaluation team of a nationwide evaluation ‘Fulfilling Lives: Supporting people with multiple needs’ funded by the Big Lottery.
+Claire works closely with men and women across Nottinghamshire with multiple and complex needs.
+This project heavily adopts service user involvement into its methodology, so Claire works alongside and provides training and supervision to lived experience peer researchers.

-Claire has presented her research at national conferences and is regularly presenting prison research findings to prison governors and prisoners.
+Claire regularly presents her research at national conferences and to stakeholders.
 In March 2017, Claire and colleagues presented their research on personality disorder offenders at The British and Irish Group for the Study of Personality Disorder annual conference in Inverness.

 Prior to NTU, Claire worked as a Healthcare Worker in a medium secure psychiatric ward for offenders.
 Here, Claire worked in close contact with both male and female offenders living with a mental illness, personality difficulties or a learning disability.
 Claire also worked as an Applied Behavioural Analysis (ABA) tutor for children diagnosed with autism.